-ODISSEI (Open Data Infrastructure for Social Science and Economic Innovations) is the national research infrastructure for the social sciences in the Netherlands and has years of experience in supporting researchers with data, compute power, and resources to conduct ground-breaking research.
-Recently, ODISSEI started to support researchers with state-of-the-art methodology and data science.
+ODISSEI (Open Data Infrastructure for Social Science and Economic Innovations) is the national research infrastructure for the social sciences in the Netherlands.
+It has years of experience supporting researchers with data, computing power, and resources to conduct ground-breaking research.
+Recently, ODISSEI started to help researchers with state-of-the-art methodology and data science.
 By partnering with ASReview, researchers can now also get support in conducting AI-aided systematic reviews, namely through ASReview Academy.

-The workshops include mini-lectures, software demonstrations, and question and answer sessions with our specialists.
+The Q&A sessions include mini-lectures, software demonstrations, and question and answer sessions with our specialists.
 At ASReview Academy, we work with small groups of participants.
 This gives you the ability to learn fast and ask all of your questions about systematic reviewing, ASReview, and machine learning.

 – Felix Weijdema, Information Specialist at Utrecht University